30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Connecting some of these coastal hotspots is the 8km Bigurda Trail.

-This boardwalk hugs the coast from Eagle Gorge to Natural Bridge, taking in the sweeping coastal views all along the trail and a chance to spot the native wildlife that calls Kalbarri home including dolphins, whales and eagles.
+This boardwalk hugs the coast from Eagle Gorge to Natural Bridge, taking in the sweeping coastal views all along the trail and a chance to spot the native wildlife that calls Kalbarri home, including dolphins, whales and eagles.

 Things to do in Kalbarri Town